 Once this wall is breached, the first nonhuman animals on earth will gain legal “personhood” and finally get their day in court — a day they so clearly deserve."

-Watch "Leucotopia" (9 minutes) a short metaphor for life ... what is inside each one of us that drives a Being to want to be clear, Self-empowered, Self-leadership, and connection to the formative recreational peace in the womb.
-Artist pitch line "A giant blue man driven by headless chickens through the path of life.
+Watch "Leucotopia" on (Vimeo) or (YouTube) a 9 minute short metaphor for life ... what is inside each one of us that drives a Being to want to connection to more peace.
+This story, "a giant blue man driven by headless chickens drives his own journey on the path of life.
 Un géant bleu conduit par des poulets sans tête sur le chemin de la vie."
-Film website

 Caleen Sisk is the Spiritual Leader and Tribal Chief of the Winnemem Wintu Tribe (California) who practice their traditional culture and ceremonies in their territory along the McCloud River watershed in Northern California.